 Project Feature BIO-8: Migratory Birds and Nest Avoidance.
-During the nesting season (February 1 through September 30), have a qualified biologist conduct preconstruction surveys for nesting birds no more than 72 hours prior to the start of construction activities.
+During the nesting season (February 1 through September 30), a qualified biologist will conduct preconstruction surveys for nesting birds no more than 72 hours prior to the start of construction activities.
 If work is to occur within 300 feet of active raptor nests or 50 feet of active non-game bird nests, a non-disturbance buffer will be established at a distance sufficient to minimize disturbance based on the nest location, topography, cover, the species' sensitivity to disturbance, and the intensity/type of potential disturbance.
 To minimize and avoid take of migratory birds, their nests, and their young, Caltrans will conduct vegetation and tree trimming outside of the bird nesting season, prior to construction.

 Project Feature BIO-9: Vegetation Removal.
 Clear any vegetation within the cutand-fill line or growing in locations where permanent structures will be placed (such as MGS and culvert replacements).
 Clear vegetation only where necessary and cut above soil level, except in areas that will be excavated for construction.
 All clearing and grubbing of woody vegetation will occur by hand or using construction equipment, such as mowers, backhoes, and excavators.
 Project Feature BIO-10: Erosion Control Matting.
-To avoid wildlife entrapment, use coconut coir matting or tackified hydroseeding compounds.
+Plastic monofilament netting (that is, erosion control matting), rock slope protection filter fabric, geo-textile or similar material will not be used.
+Acceptable substitutes would include coconut coir matting or tackifying hydroseeding compounds.

 Project Feature BIO-11: Replant, Reseed, and Restore Disturbed Areas.
 Caltrans will restore temporarily disturbed areas to the maximum extent practicable.
 Exposed slopes and bare ground will be reseeded with native grasses and shrubs to stabilize and prevent erosion.
-Where disturbance includes the removal of trees and woody shrubs, native species will be replanted, based on the local species composition.
+Where disturbance includes the removal of trees and woody shrubs, native tree and woody shrub species will be replanted, based on locally sourced native species and the local species composition.